 - Low overall expenses

 Manual cleaning has a very low cost.
-Labor is cheap, materials are cheap, and it is very easy to manage.
+There are low expenses for labor and materials, and it is very easy to manage.
 However, the price for manual cleaning can accumulate over time if the production grows.

 - Great as a supplement

 Manual cleaning – CONS

 While manual cleaning seems like a good choice there are fall pits that you should avoid.
 One of these is the impossible task of checking whether your anilox is clean enough for the print job.
 An anilox is round, long, and consists of billions of small cells that are impossible to check with the naked eye.
 Read more about this - click here.

 Manual cleaning is a slow process, it is very time-consuming and can create bottlenecks in your production.
 You might not realize it, but it could be holding you back from scaling up your production and doing more printing jobs.

 - Health and safety issues